Traveling Lives: Software Developer Jayson Concepcion

 How have you made your life a “traveling life” and why?

 I learned that in life, the most important thing is your family and the moments you share with them, not flashy material things.
-That is why we don’t spend on unnecessary things but focus on experiences – and one of them is traveling.
+That is why we don’t spend on unnecessary things but focus on experiences.
 Traveling the world became our passion, and it is one of our priorities alongside with family and investments (for future travels and retirement).

 Why is travel important to you?